-In addition, we have granted equity awards to our Named Executive Officers when our board of directors and, more recently, our compensation committee has determined that such awards were necessary or appropriate to recognize corporate and individual performance, in recognition of a promotion, or to achieve our retention objectives.
+In addition, we have granted equity awards to our Named Executive Officers when our compensation committee has determined that such awards were necessary or appropriate to recognize corporate and individual performance, in recognition of a promotion, or to achieve our retention objectives.
 To date, we have not applied a rigid formula in determining the size of these equity awards.
-Instead, our compensation committee has determined the size of such equity awards for an individual Named Executive
+Instead, our compensation committee has determined the size of such equity awards for an individual Named Executive Officer after taking into consideration market data compiled from our compensation peer group, a compensation analysis performed by our human resources department in coordination with our compensation committee's compensation consultant, the equity award recommendations of our Chief Executive Officer, the scope of an Named Executive Officer's performance, contributions, responsibilities, and experience, and the amount of equity compensation held by the

-Officer after taking into consideration market data compiled from our compensation peer group, a compensation analysis performed by our human resources department, the equity award recommendations of our Chief Executive Officer, the scope of an Named Executive Officer's performance, contributions, responsibilities, and experience, and the amount of equity compensation held by the Named Executive Officer, including the current economic value of his outstanding unvested equity awards and the ability of this equity to satisfy our retention objectives, market conditions, and internal equity considerations.
+Named Executive Officer, including the current economic value of his outstanding unvested equity awards and the ability of this equity to satisfy our retention objectives, market conditions, and internal equity considerations.
 In making its award decisions, our compensation committee has exercised its judgment and discretion to set the size of each award at a level it considered appropriate to create a meaningful opportunity for reward predicated on the creation of long-term stockholder value.

-In connection with its annual review of executive compensation, our compensation committee reviewed the equity positions of our Named Executive Officers for our fiscal year ended July 31, 2013.
-Our compensation committee reviewed the value of all outstanding and unvested equity awards assuming they were exercised and compared this to each Named Executive Officer's base salary.
-In light of the significant unvested value as a multiple of base salary, our compensation committee determined that each of the Named Executive Officers to varying degrees had strong equity positions.
-Further, in light of the strong equity positions that will be vesting over the forthcoming years, our compensation committee determined that it was appropriate to take a multi-year progressive approach with respect to raising cash compensation (i.e., there is significant equity value vesting in the forthcoming years to make up for the lower than market cash compensation).
+In connection with its annual review of executive compensation, in November 2013 our compensation committee reviewed the equity positions of our Named Executive Officers.
+Our compensation committee reviewed the value of all outstanding and unvested equity awards assuming they were exercised.
+In light of the significant unvested value, our compensation committee determined that each of the Named Executive Officers to varying degrees had strong equity positions.